 By Nadine Kam

-Nadine Kam is Style Editor and staff restaurant critic at the Honolulu Star-Advertiser; her coverage is in print on Wednesdays and Thursdays.
+Nadine Kam is Style Editor and staff restaurant critic at the Honolulu Star-Advertiser; her food coverage in print in Wednesday's Crave section.
 Contact her via email at firstname.lastname@example.org and follow her on Twitter, Instagram and Rebel Mouse.